Rugal/rugal.github.com/_posts/2014/2014-07-06-my-archetype-in-maven.md

                         -Dversion=your.version
 {%endhighlight%}

 Since `0.6`, I started to use Java based configuration only.

-Please modify some configuration files under `conf` package.
+Please modify configuration files under `conf` package.

-1. `ServletContainerInitializer`: Container support java only configuration since Servlet 3.0.
+1. `ServletContainerInitializer.java`: Container support java only configuration since Servlet 3.0.
 As long as you specify this file, container will use this class as configuration file.
-2. `ApplicationContext`: specify entity scanning, data source configuration and transaction.
+2. `ApplicationContext.java`: specify entity scanning, data source configuration and transaction.
-3. `SpringMVCApplicationContext`: specify web SpringMVC related configuration such like argument resolution, message converter, view resolution etc.,
+3. `SpringMVCApplicationContext.java`: specify web SpringMVC related configuration such like argument resolution, message converter, view resolution etc.,
-4. Some other files such like `log4j` and `jdbc` in `resources` folder.
+4. Some properties files such like `log4j` and `jdbc` in `resources` folder.

 -----------------

 #version log

+###0.6
-Since version `0.6`, Replace all XML file with Java based configuration.
+Replace all XML file with Java based configuration.

+###0.5
-Since version `0.5`, I start to use [HikariCP](https://github.com/brettwooldridge/HikariCP) as connection pool.
+I start to use [HikariCP](https://github.com/brettwooldridge/HikariCP) as connection pool.
 Replace Jackson with Gson.

+###0.3
-Since version `0.3`, I extract basic Hibernate util classes into [ssh-common](https://github.com/Rugal/ssh-common).
+I extract basic Hibernate util classes into [ssh-common](https://github.com/Rugal/ssh-common).

+###0.2
-Since version `0.2`, I start to use Java based configuration for application context and web context.
+I start to use Java based configuration for application context and web context.
 But `web.xml` is not included.

 #commit log